emmanuelrondeau/qwery2/README.md

 You may want to have the Decap server running on your local instance.
 Once you've done the above steps, this will let you access a local admin panel.

-This is important if you wish to create new content on the website.
+**This is important if you wish to create new content on the website!** Creating `.mdx` files manually may cause the articles to not appear in the CMS, despite it displaying on the website.
 To make this work:

 1. Run the following in a terminal